 The more targeted you can get in lead generation and the higher the quality of lead that you can acquire is major to being efficient with high-profit margins.

-If a bunch of unqualified people are visiting your website and calling your phone, they are wasting your time.
-That is valuable time that your team can spend converting higher quality leads.
+If a bunch of unqualified people is visiting your website and calling your phone, they are wasting your time.
+That is valuable time that your team can spend converting higher-quality leads.
 When your team works with high-quality leads, you get a better ROI from your team and marketing efforts.

 Now that we know that the quality of the lead is important.
 Once you have pinpointed what a high-quality lead is to you, then you can start looking to increase your amount of high-quality leads.
 This will take a targeted and intentional approach from your marketing efforts.